 Short on time?
 Here’s the best Linux VPN in 2023:

 - 🥇 ExpressVPN: Easy to install on Linux devices and intuitive to use with both command line and graphical user interfaces.
-Includes comprehensive security features, has blazing-fast speeds, is great for streaming, allows 5 simultaneous device connections, and comes with a 30-day money-back guarantee.
+Includes comprehensive security features, has blazing-fast speeds, is great for streaming, and comes with a 30-day money-back guarantee.

-When I switched over to using Linux on my computer recently, I looked into getting a good VPN that was easy to install and use and that would protect my privacy but not reduce my connection speeds by too much.
-I researched and tested 80 VPNs in my quest to find the very best Linux VPN in 2023.
+After switching to Linux recently, I started looking for a good VPN that is easy to install and use and that can protect my privacy but not reduce my connection speeds by too much.
+I researched and tested 81 VPNs in my quest to find the very best Linux VPN in 2023.

-What quickly became apparent to me was that most VPN providers don’t have a dedicated Linux app at all, don’t support distros (or only a few of them), or offer Linux apps that are buggy and missing key features available on other operating systems.
+Unfortunately, most VPN providers don’t have a dedicated Linux app, don’t support popular distros (or only work with a few of them), or offer Linux apps that are buggy and missing key features available on other operating systems.

 Quick summary of the best VPNs for Linux: